Students interested in these and other AIPAC training opportunities should send an e-mail to: [email protected].

-More than 10,000 activists representing every state, including 1,500 students from hundreds of campuses, come to Washington, D.C. for AIPAC’s Annual Policy Conference.
+More than 10,000 activists representing every state, including 2,000 students from hundreds of campuses and over 200 elected Geller Student Government Association Presidents, come to Washington, D.C. for AIPAC’s Annual Policy Conference.
 Delegates hear from top White House officials, Congressional leaders and Israeli government ministers.
 The conference culminates in a trip to Capitol Hill, where delegates meet with their Members of Congress to advocate for a strong U.S.-Israel relationship.
 Interested students and campus professionals apply for a seat at the conference through AIPAC’s Leadership Development Department.

 The Milstein Foundation Campus Allies Mission to Israel